-For example, calculating the distribution of the minimum of two IID from the uniform distribution in \Cref{eq:uniform}.
-By using \Cref{eq:distr-min}, we get the following distribution
+For example, consider two IID variables drawn from the uniform distribution in \Cref{eq:uniform}.
+Using \Cref{eq:distr-min}, we obtain the following distribution

-with average value:
+with average value

-This is a reasonable result, the wider the uniform distribution is, the more skewed to the left the distribution of the minimum will be, yielding a lower average.
+This is a reasonable result.
+The wider the uniform distribution is, the more skewed to the left the distribution of the minimum will be, yielding a lower average.

 We now analyze the example of a double-bond honeycomb network (like the one in \Cref{sec:qep}) with uniformly distributed SCPs.
-Combining \Cref{eq:random-cep} and $\langle p_{k_1 \otimes k_2} \rangle = p^\text{hexagon}_c$ (see \Cref{sec:rand-multi} for more details), the CEP for this network becomes
+Combining \Cref{eq:random-cep} and $\langle p_{k_1 \otimes k_2} \rangle = p^\text{hexagon}_c$ (see \Cref{sec:rand-multi} for more details), the RCEP for this network becomes

-Applying instead the QEP protocol; i.e., transforming the double-bond honeycomb lattice into a triangular lattice with the distribution of the minimum, we obtain that $\langle p_\text{min} \rangle = p^\text{triangle}_c$.
-Using \Cref{eq:minimum}, it can be seen that:
+Applying instead the Random QEP (RQEP) protocol, i.e., transforming the double-bond honeycomb lattice into a triangular lattice with the distribution of the minimum, we obtain that $\langle p_\text{min} \rangle = p^\text{triangle}_c$.
+Using \Cref{eq:minimum}, it can be seen that

 which now depends on the width of the distribution.